adobe-platform/go-metronome/README.md

 DOCKER_IP=10.0.2.15 docker-compose -f docker-compose.yml up
 ```

-Note:> DOCKER_IP should be the ip address of your `eth0` network interface
+> DOCKER_IP should be the ip address of your `eth0` network interface

 Using the docker-compose.yml file, you should see the following instances runnings.
 ```